 Additionally, the reward in fee-for-service models is focused on volume, instead of value, further incentivizing clinicians to focus on quantity of care over quality of care.

-This is not just a nice idea.
-It is actually happening.
-Groups of innovative clinicians are already forming, identifying evidence-based care practices, measuring outcomes, and continuously improving care for the patients they serve.
-In the process, these clinicians are asking a number of key questions: What is quality?
-What should we measure?
-How can we achieve the best outcomes?
-How can we continuously improve?
-Disease by disease, they are attacking the medical conditions that afflict humanity, and in the process they are improving the value of care being delivered to patients.
+Innovative clinicians are already working as change agents by collaborating with each other, identifying evidence-based care practices, measuring outcomes, and continuously improving care for the patients they serve.
+Disease by disease, they are attacking the medical conditions that afflict humanity, and in the process, improving the quality of care they deliver to patients.